alexeygrigorev/workshops/temporal.io/README.md

 uv run python run_workflow.py
 ```

-This triggers the workflow execution.
+This triggers the workflow execution which will:
+1. Set up the Elasticsearch index with custom analyzers
+2. Fetch the list of podcast videos from DataTalks.Club
+3. For each video:
+   - Check if already indexed in Elasticsearch (using `es.exists()`)
+   - If not, fetch transcript from YouTube
+   - Index directly to Elasticsearch

 Watch the progress in:
 - Terminal 2: Worker logs showing activity executions
 - Terminal 3: Final results summary
 - Browser: `http://localhost:8233` for detailed workflow visualization
+- Elasticsearch: Videos are indexed as they're processed

 ## Retrials